dmidlo/histdata.com-tools/docs/reconstruction-plan-contracts.md

 ticks; the resulting requests are the input to the execution work tracked by
 #466.

+The current executable source is only HistData.com ASCII/T. Provider-neutral dataset, evidence, and cross-series contracts preserve future adapter seams, but OANDA, other providers, and live broker feeds are later-milestone work and are not admitted by this plan.

 The scientific claim is deliberately narrow:

 > Output is a plausible counterfactual ensemble conditioned on declared